Lloyds Register defines levels autonomous ship design and operation

 The ‘AL’ system of levels provides clarity to designers, shipbuilders, equipment manufacturers, ship owners and operators, enabling accurate specification of the desired level of autonomy in design and operations and paves the way to a clearer understanding of the investment opportunity/risk equation.

-The procedure takes the user from identifying the initial ‘business need’ to a ‘systems classed’ status of a design and a ship, ultimately, in operation.
+The procedure takes the user from identifying the initial ‘business need’ to a ‘systems classed’ status of autonomous ship design and a ship, ultimately, in operation.

 Luis Benito, Head of Innovation Strategy & Research says that autonomous ships are a reality: “Maybe a few years ago this was seen as unlikely.
 Today, the market wants autonomous ships that can be operated with varying levels of control.
 So, we have now described and delivered the levels required to make decisions enabling the design, construction and operation of autonomous ships to take place.
 The levels provide a procedure to address the safety and practical issues required to meet classification, regulatory and market drivers.”